TFNS/CTFNote/MIGRATION.md

 	| psql --username "$POSTGRES_USER" -d "$database"
 ```

-The following error can safely be ignored:
+The following error can safely be ignored because it tries to create the
+"public" schema that was already created when starting the container:
 > ERROR:  schema "public" already exists

-### Clean the public schema
-Hedgedoc tables have been moved, they can be deleted now.
+One Hedgedoc tables have been moved, they can be deleted:
 ```sh
 psql --username "$POSTGRES_USER" -d "$POSTGRES_USER" <<EOF
 	DROP TABLE public."Authors";